The time has come.

 4. Making Lunches

 Big A is ready to start dabbling in the lunch-making routine so I’ll be having her make one lunch every week.
 In Fearless Feeding, we have lunch-making templates to help school-age kids learn how to put a meal together (think food groups).
-And I just ran across this PDF from Super Healthy Kids aimed to help kids make their own sandwich.
+And I just ran across this PDF from Real Mom Nutrition aimed to help kids make their own lunches.
 Big A will also look through some cookbooks to get ideas including my favorite: Best Lunch Box Ever.

 5. Clean Out One Area

 This all sounds great, doesn’t it?
 Let’s see what really happens when I start to implement these every week.
-I’ll be sure to provide honest updates in my monthly meal plans.
+I’ll be sure to provide honest updates in my rotation meal plans.